mesosphere/dcos-docs-site/pages/dkp/kaptain/1.2.0-1.1.0/operations/minio/index.md

 The MinIO cluster can be expanded by increasing the number of server pools in the cluster.
 <div style="color: #8a6d3b; background-color: #fcf8e3; border-color: #faebcc; padding: 15px; margin-top: 10px; margin-bottom: 10px; border: 1px solid transparent; border-radius: 4px;">
-<p class="message--warning"><strong>WARNING: </strong>Expand an existing server pool is not supported.
-The cluster can only by adding additional server pools.</p>
+<p class="message--warning"><strong>WARNING: </strong>Expanding an existing server pool is not supported.
+The cluster can only by expanded by adding additional server pools.</p>
 </div>

 To update already installed Kaptain instance with the provided parameters, run the following command on the cluster: